DENON AVR-4306 RECEIVER

 - Move the mic forward 2 feet for the next three samples.
 The 4th should be in the center and 5th/6th repeated on the end spots.
 When the 6th position is done it will read "Finished" on screen.
 For accuracy I use 6 small coins to mark each spot to position the tripod.

-BELOW: The RC-1024 remote is complex and I didn't care for it.
-Its a Universal with several zone features and macros, and each input selection creates a different 'overlay' in the window.
+The RC-1024 remote is complex and I don't care for it.
+Its a Universal with several zone features and macros and each input selection creates a different 'overlay' in the window.
 This means it can suddenly stop working until you find out what mode you've pressed.
-My family could never figure it out.

 MODS and RESTORATION